This page describes how to create a task handler, the code that handles a push

 Reading request headers

-A push task HTTP request can include these special headers, which contain task-specific information your handler might want to use:
+A push task HTTP request has special headers set by App Engine, which contain task-specific information your handler can use.

 ||The name of the queue (possibly "default" for the default push queue).|